-Ebig serves as head athletic trainer for men's and women's tennis in addition to overseeing all athletic training operations for the university's 16 Division I programs.
+Ebig serves as head athletic trainer for men's and women's tennis and men's and women's cross country in addition to overseeing all athletic training operations for the university's 16 Division I programs.

 A graduate of Slippery Rock University, she was a student athletic trainer at "The Rock" where she worked with both men's and women's athletic programs from 1988 through 1991.
 Ebig graduated from SRU with a bachelor's degree in health science.

 Ebig continued her education and received a master's degree in exercise physiology/sports medicine in April 1993 from the University of Pittsburgh.
 While pursuing her master's degree, Ebig was an athletic trainer in the Pittsburgh City Schools from 1991 until 1993.

 She served as the coordinator of athletic training/sports medicine in the 2001 NCAA Women's Basketball East Regional Championship and the 2002 Men's Basketball First and Second Rounds, both hosted by Duquesne University at Mellon Arena.
 She also served as the coordinator of athletic training/sports medicine at the 2012 Men's Basketball Second and Third Rounds, both hosted by Duquesne University at CONSOL Energy Center.